LailaMoataz/ml-pipeline-from-scratch/README.md

-# ml-pipeline-from-scratch
-Clean end-to-end machine learning pipeline in Python
+# ML Pipeline From Scratch

+This project demonstrates a simple, clean machine learning pipeline with proper structure and evaluation.

+## Tech Stack
+- Python
+- scikit-learn

+## Status
+Work in progress